Rebates and concessions

 • Pensioner Concession Card

-• Commonwealth Health Care Card (HCC)
+• Services Australia Health Care Card

 The Home Energy Emergency Assistance Scheme (HEEAS) is a one-off payment to help people who have experienced a crisis or unforeseen emergency within the past 12 months and can’t pay their electricity bill.

-Gas rebates
+Gas rebates and concessions

 • Queensland Government Seniors Card